telerik/teststudio-docs/docs/automated-tests/test-execution/quick-execution.md

 ---
 # How to Execute Test

-Once you have recorded a test in Test Studio, you can proceed with its execution.
-The Quick Execution mode provides different mechanisms for adjusting the test runs and helps you identify if additional test adjustment is required.
+Quick Test Execution in Test Studio is a key feature, which helps in fine tuning the recorded actions, adjust test and step settings, to introduce stable and consistent behavior of the test runs in test list mode, executed on different environments.

 ## Execute a Test

-Once you have recorded your first test scenario, you can review the steps into it and execute these against any of the supported browsers.
+Once you have recorded a complete test scenario, the steps, which represents the recorded actions, are listed in the Test Steps pane.
+These can be executed against any of the supported browsers, no matter in which browser they were recorded.
 To trigger the test run, lick the **Execute** button in the Test ribbon.

 ![Test Studio][1]

-The next dialog allows you to select the browser to run the test against.
+In the next dialog, which appears on the screen, choose the browser to run the test against.
 Select any of the listed for execution browsers and click the __Run__ button.

 ![Select browser][2]

 > __Tip__
 > <br>
 > <br>
-> This step will be skipped if you have already set a preferred browser from the <a href="/getting-started/test-execution/quick-execution" target="_blank">Web ribbon</a>.
+> This dialog will not appear, if you have already set a preferred browser from the <a href="/getting-started/test-execution/quick-execution" target="_blank">Web ribbon</a>.

-The selected browser is launched from Test Studio on top of any other running apps and the recorded steps are being executed accordingly.
+The selected browser is launched from Test Studio on top of any other running apps, and the recorded steps are being executed accordingly.

+![Test Studio][4]

 > __Important__
 > <br>